So you’re starting out on your Japanese journey.

 “How am I ever going to do this?” you might wonder.

 The best thing to do is just jump right in with the jouyou kanji and get started.
+I recommend you begin by enrolling in Japanese Uncovered.
+The course includes a number of kanji lessons and you'll be able to ask questions and get feedback from our team of Japanese experts.

 You’ll start with easy, two- or three-stroke characters, and before you know it, you’ll look at kanji with 16 strokes and think, “Eh, nothing I haven’t seen before!”